Majdizamiti/N8N-JournalWriteBot/README.md

 JournalWriteBot 🤖📊
 An advanced n8n workflow that acts as an AI-powered research assistant for journalists.
 It processes queries via WhatsApp (text, audio, or image), fetches economic data from the World Bank, performs web research, and delivers a synthesized summary with source citations and a confidence level.

-Features
+*Features :
  Multi-Modal Input: Accepts text, audio messages, and images via WhatsApp.

  Automated Data Fetching: Retrieves official economic indicators from the World Bank API.

  Web Research: Identifies reputable online sources for journalistic research.

  AI-Powered Analysis: Uses Groq's LLMs to analyze, compare, and synthesize data into a clear Markdown report.

  Voice & Image Processing: Integrates with ElevenLabs for speech-to-text and Groq's LLaVA for image understanding.

-Installation & Setup
+Installation & Setup :
 Step 1: Configure the ngrok Tunnel
     1 .
 Download and install Docker Desktop from this link : https://docs.docker.com/desktop/setup/install/windows-install/
     2 .
 Create your Docker-Compose.yml